awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-using-editing-default-rules.md

 # Editing default rules for OpsItems<a name="Explorer-using-editing-default-rules"></a>

-When you complete Integrated Setup, the system enables more than a dozen rules in Amazon EventBridge\.
+When you complete Integrated Setup, the system allows more than a dozen rules in Amazon EventBridge\.
 These rules automatically create OpsItems in AWS Systems Manager OpsCenter\.
 AWS Systems Manager Explorer then displays aggregated information about the OpsItems\.

 Each rule includes a preset **Category** and **Severity** value\.
 When the system creates OpsItems from an event, it automatically assigns the preset **Category** and **Severity**\.